Plan your visit

 You must register with us before you visit.
 This means that you can

-- Book a space
+- Book a space for looking at archives

 - Order documents in advance of your visit

 - Sort out wish lists of document references

 You can read more detail about how to register at Shropshire Archives.
 When you arrive at Shropshire Archives for the first time, you will need to bring proof of your name and address so that we can verify your registration.

 Please register with us even if you just want to use the fiche/film reader.

 2. Book your search room space

 For the safety of staff and researchers, we only have limited spaces in our search room.
 You must book your space.